jeroenvanmaanen/archetype-go-axon/README.md

 # Archetype of a Go project that can be built with Nix

 This project is still **Work In Progress**.
-I think I've got most of the necessary dependencies lined up, but I still have to connect the
-dots...
+It was cloned from [archetype-nix-go](https://github.com/jeroenvanmaanen/archetype-nix-go).
+The next phase is to communicate with Axon Server properly:
+1. Set up a session
+2. Issue commands
+3. Register a command handler and handle commands
+4. Submit events
+5. Register a tracking event processor and handle events
+6. Store records in a query model (Elastic Search?)
+7. Register a query handler and handle queries

 ## Introduction